bernays/appsyncgo/README.md

 // Can run in main scope or in parallel go routine func main() {
-	client, err := appsync.CreateClient("https://whom3blq6vhxhd6rkt3offziva.appsync-api.us-east-2.amazonaws.com/graphql", "default")
+	// default profile will be used to grab credentials and sign reqs client, err := appsync.CreateClient("https://whom3blq6vhxhd6rkt3offziva.appsync-api.us-east-2.amazonaws.com/graphql", "default")
 	if err != nil {
 		logger.Error(err)